damianoalves/flask-service/README.md

 This is a Flask API that I will keep improving with new features and functionalities.
 This boilerplate can be used as a template for bigger projects.

- ## 🔴 I'll start to improve this project again after a couple of years

 ### Introduction